RifinTidHamar/Water/README.md

 This is the code for my android game Night walk.
-It is a text adventure/mini game... game
+It is a dialogue adventure with mini games